Brian Oliver (producer)

 Brian Oliver (born January 29, 1971) is an American film producer and film executive.
-He is the founder and CEO of New Republic Pictures and previously served as president of Cross Creek Pictures.
+He is the founder and CEO of New Republic Pictures and previously served as president of Cross Creek Pictures from 2009 to 2017.
 Oliver was nominated for an Academy Award and BAFTA Award in 2010 for Black Swan.

 Education

-Oliver holds a bachelor's degree from UC Berkeley, as well as a J.D. from Whittier College School of Law.
+Oliver holds a bachelor's degree from UC Berkeley and a J.D. from Whittier College School of Law.
 While at UC Berkeley, he was an All-Conference infielder on the baseball team.

 Career

 Oliver has produced films that include Black Swan, The Ides of March, The Woman in Black, Rush, A Walk Among the Tombstones, and Everest.
 He was nominated for an Academy Award for Best Picture for Black Swan at the 83rd Academy Awards and won the Best Feature Film Award at the 26th Independent Spirit Awards.
 Oliver has also been nominated for a Golden Globe for Black Swan, Ides of March, and Rush; a BAFTA for Black Swan; and the Producers Guild of America "Producer of the Year" in 2011 and 2012.